NICMx/rdap-server/overriding-queries.md

 *	All necessary values for the RDAP catalogs can be found [here](https://www.iana.org/assignments/rdap-json-values/rdap-json-values.xhtml#rdap-json-values-1 "RDAP JSON Values").
 *	All the [provided queries](https://github.com/NICMx/rdap-sql-provider/tree/master/src/main/resources/META-INF/sql) are those implemented by **Red Dog**, if they are overwritten they don´t have to be the same, they only need to return the same type of data.

-## Where to Go Next

-After making your own queries now you will have to install the server, steps on how to do this can be found [here](server-install-option-2.html).